markpwns1/jammy/README.md

 ```
 Semicolons are optional but may help avoid grammatical ambiguity in rare cases (I can't think of any off the top of my head, to be honest).
 A block must have at least one statement inside it, or else it will be interpreted as an empty table.

 `>>` is shorthand for a block containing one statement.
-These two expressions are equivalent:
+These two statements are equivalent:
 ```
 let print_table = a => {
   for i, v in ipairs v, print x;